benjmin-r/squeakyvessel.com/_posts/2015-03-22-mature-engineers.md

 #### Reasonable Risk-taking

-Putting their actions and plans into a bigger, non-technical context also enables mature engineers to better assess risks.
+Putting their actions and plans into a bigger, non-technical context also enables mature developers to better assess risks.
 For example, does the risk of introducing a new technology possibly outweigh the business benefits that are to be expected?

 Assessing and understanding risks better puts them into a position where it's also more likely they'll actually take risks.
 Risks that without the knowledge about business value and the bigger context may look to big to be worthwhile.
-But not for mature engineers who are able to see beyond the obvious risks and include more aspects into their judgement.
+But not for mature developers who are able to see beyond the obvious risks and include more aspects into their judgement.